| The mushroom has

 anti-tumor effect of PSP is not clear and needs further

+investigation.
 In our laboratory a new

 small polypeptide was isolated from the crude PSP by high